Can a foreigner get a driving license in Belgium?

 What if your non-European driving license can't be exchanged?

 You must apply for a Belgian driving license by enrolling in a driving school and passing the driving test.
-The test consists of two parts: a theory (risk perception exam on a computer) and a practical driving test on the road.
+The test consists of two parts: a theory (computer-based risk perception exam) and a practical driving test on the road.
 This helps authorities determine if you have the necessary knowledge and driving skills.

-You can take the theoretical exam in Dutch (in Flanders, Brussels), French (in Wallonia, Brussels), German, or English.
+You can take the theoretical exam in Dutch (in Flanders or Brussels), French (in Wallonia or Brussels), German, or English.
 You can hire a sworn interpreter for the exam if you can't speak or understand any of the languages.
 Furthermore, you must take both exams at an authorised centre in Belgium.
-After passing the theory test, you can apply for a provisional driving license to learn how to drive a car with or without supervision.
+After passing the theory test, you may apply for a provisional driving license (rijbewijs stage / permis de conduire provisoire), which allows you to practise driving under supervision or independently, depending on the provisional license category obtained.

 Recommended Reading